AlbertP3/FlashCards/README.md

 - Right clicking on a file opens a dialog that allows to:
   - create an *Ephemeral*.
 Index cache is applied if available.
 Custom ranges can be used
   - rename the file
-  - reveal the file in an external application (config: 'reveal_file_cmd')
+  - reveal the file in Source File Editor
   - open the containing folder in File Explorer (config: 'open_containing_dir_cmd')
 - Create a new *Language* file by using the "+" button. *Language* directory tree will be auto-generated if needed